TLeafWolf/SDEV_220_Final_Project_Group5/README.md

 home page = Teresa Newman (done)

-Changing appearance with CSS =  Teresa Newman
+Changing appearance with CSS =  Teresa Newman (done)

 Make the import page match the theme of the site(CSS) = Nguyen Ho (done by Teresa Newman)